-London’s Docklands now feature exhibition venues like the Siemens Crystal, a huge jump forward from the People’s Habitat event I was involved in organizing in Surrey Docks way back in 1976.
+London’s Docklands now feature sustainability exhibition venues like the Siemens Crystal (above), a huge jump forward from the People’s Habitat event I was involved in organizing in Surrey Docks way back in 1976.

-Exhibitions have been something of a sideline over the years, but one which I have loved being involved in.
-Probably the most effective was 1986’s ‘Green Designer‘ exhibition at the Design Centre.
+Probably the most effective I have been involved in was 1986’s ‘Green Designer‘ exhibition at the Design Centre.
 Writing the catalogue led me to raise the question whether the products featured (from NASA space-suits to Rolls-Royce key engines) would appeal to business and, critically, to what I dubbed the ‘Green Consumer’.
 And that led, a couple of years later, to The Green Consumer Guide.

-Typically, though, I missed the high-profile launch of the Green Designer exhibition: I was travelling yet again.
+Rather typically, though, I missed the high-profile launch of the Green Designer exhibition: I was travelling yet again, even then.
 Such events have been another way of getting our thinking and messages into the minds of ordinary citizens.
 If a chance to do another of these came along, I would jump at it, despite the extraordinary complexities involved in developing a good exhibition.

 Here are some of the exhibitions and similar events we have been involved in: